- Food and Cooking»

 Please, please make sure your measure is void of all other liquids.
 I recently had the misfortune to find my G&T tainted by olive oil.
 Said guest now knows where the teaspoons are and is eternally banned from ever, ever making me a G&T again.
 Absolute madness to use an alcoholic measure for anything else other than measuring alcohol.
 If you do this: stop it now.

-- Rub your lime wedge lightly around the rim of your slim jim (always make sure your glasses are pristine clean).
+- Rub your lime wedge lightly around the rim of your slim jim or highball (always make sure your glasses are pristine clean).

 - Squeeze a little juice from the lime wedge into your glass before dropping the wedge in.